elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/aspnet-apps.md

 }
 ```

+Notice that we replaced the `WriteLine` activity with the `WriteHttpResponse` activity which comes from the `Elsa.Http` package.

-Restart your application, start a web browser and navigate to https://localhost:7242/run-workflow
+Restart your application and navigate to https://localhost:7242/run-workflow
 This time around, you should see the following response:

 ![Response](/installation/response.png)